ericincloud/AWS-CodePipeline-and-CodeDeploy/README.md

 # AWS-CodePipeline-and-CodeDeploy
 #### AWS CodeDeploy and CodePipeline allows developers to conduct Continuous Integration, Continuous Delivery, and Continuous Deployment (CI/CD).
-With each change or commit within a GitHub repsoitory, respective instances are automatically upadated to reflect/mirror the current respository, making development more efficient and effective.
+With each change or commit within a GitHub repository, respective instances are automatically updated to reflect/mirror the current repository, making development more efficient and effective.

 ## Architectural Diagram